richard-scryber/scryber.core/docs/drawing_paths.rst

 A polygon automatically closes the path.

-Scryber does not currently support the use of patterns as fills e.g. fill='url(#mypattern)', but does support images as fills, and backgrounds e.g. fill='url(./path/toimage.png)'
+Scryber does not currently support the use of patterns or gradients as fills e.g. fill='url(#mypattern)', but does support images as fills, and backgrounds e.g. fill='url(./path/toimage.png)'.
+We will look at this for future releases.

 Drawing paths